h3nset/migrasi_mysql_gh/Meetings/2025/2025-06-25_Update_executive_summary.md

 ## Investment Summary

 ### Infrastructure Investment
-- Storage expansion: 1TB total (400GB + 600GB)
+- Storage expansion - as for now ( TBA by @jan.hilton )
-- Hardware assessment dan potential upgrade
+- Hardware assessment dan potential upgrade - as for now ( TBA by @faiz )

 ### Software Investment
 - MySQL Enterprise Edition licenses